hoopdad/hoopdad.github.io/docs/ai/_posts/2026-04-01-foundry-hosted-agents-v2-with-mcp-tools.md

 #### Tools in the Agent

 In Foundry, define access to a tool by including a reference to it and describe authentication.
-In this case, it was simply a local HTTPS server so the definition is simple.
+A tool is going to do some task for you or look up some specialized data.
+In this case, it was simply a local HTTPS server that used some existing Python libraries, so the definition is simple.
 This is done in the deployment script's python code.
 It actually authenticates with Entra via the browser.

 ```py
 mcp_tool = MCPTool(